Betty-Blocks-Services/import-csv/README.md

 ### UNIQUE RECORD TYPE
 ![image](https://user-images.githubusercontent.com/96063344/232803057-0051661c-d364-4ce0-bf73-fd93879ba95a.png)

-Specify the property type of the unique record propert typey.
+Specify the property type of the unique record property type.
 Current supported types are: Id, Text, Number or Decimal property types.
 Please make sure you enter this when selecting deduplication.

 ### UPDATE CSV MAPPING FOR EXISTING RECORDS (LEAVE EMPTY TO USE DEFAULT):